TheDataRogue/dnd-5e-spells/README.md

 # dnd-5e-spells
 ## Datasets and analysis of Dungeons &amp; Dragons 5th Edition spells.
+## For D&D players
+### How to use these assets
+**Hello!
+Are you a D&D Player?
+Don't know how to use Python?
+Don't worry, you're exactly the kind of person I want to help.**

+First of all, ***you don't need to know Python to use the Spells dataset.*** You can simply download the 'D&D 5E Spells.xlsx' file, open it on Excel, Google Sheets, or another app like it, and you're good to go.

+However, if you want to use the dataset to its full potential, I recommend installing [Anaconda Navigator](https://www.anaconda.com/products/distribution).
+It will save you a ton of time and effort by creating an environment with loads of useful Python libraries already installed.
+For .py files, I recommend using the Spyder application, and Jupyter Notebook for .ipynb files (for these, you can also use Google Colab, but I can't recommend Google for anyone who wants to protect their data).
+If you do decide to use Anaconda, remember to launch the applications through the Anaconda Navigator app.

+When you download this repository, it will come as a zipped file.
+After you extract it, you will find the folders inside exactly as they are organized on Github.
+Now, I've separated the datasets from the other files to make things more organized, but if you want to run any scripts (either .py or .ipynb files), **you have to put the dataset you're trying to look at in the same folder as the script.** Personally, I'd just copy them to the correct folders since they aren't very large files, but I also don't have any storage issues on my computer.

+For Jupyter Notebooks, when you launch the app, it will open a new tab on your browser (don't worry, this is normal).
+There, you will see all the folders on your computer.
+Find the one with your notebooks (the .ipynb files) and click on the file to open it.
+Once you have the file open, run all of the cells (there's a button at the top, or you can press either Ctrl+return or Shift+return to run the cell).
+If you do this right, you will see that the very first cell with code in it has text on the left that says: "In [1]:".
+That means it was your first input after you opened the file.

+A quick note: **on the spells_analysis.ipynb file, there is a cell you should not run, or it _will_ give you an error.** It's the cell right before you see the _Infestation_ spell.
+When I was creating the dataset, I spelled 'Instataneous' instead of 'Instantaneous' on the 'duration' column.
+That cell was me trying to find out which spell I did that on.
+After I did, I corrected the spelling mistake in the .xlsx file.

 ### On the datasets
 These datasets were meant to be a resource for both players and data scientists alike.
-The goal was to make all the information about D&D spells readily available and easily accessible to all, **for free.** Basically, I was tired of having to look up spells in the physical books or third-party websites, while DND Beyond has an excellent filtering system that can find you exactly what spell or spells you're looking for, with the *small* caveat of having to pay hundreds of US dollars for the digital assets that include certain spells.
+The goal was to make all the information about D&D spells readily available and easily accessible to all, ***for free.*** Basically, I was tired of having to look up spells in the physical books or third-party websites, while DND Beyond has an excellent filtering system that can find you exactly what spell or spells you're looking for, with the *small* caveat of having to pay hundreds of US dollars for the digital assets that include certain spells.

 These datasets were all created by hand.
 I manually transcribed all the information about these spells.
 Naturally, as I am human, I may have made some mistakes.
 If you find any, please do let me know.